 Co-Producer: Rebecca Wolff

-With a background as Head of Development at a BAFTA-winning production company The Producers, Rebecca Wolff went freelance as a producer in 2012 receiving BFI funding for her first short, soon after the birth of her son.
-In 2015 she formed Grasp The Nettle Films and has produced a number of shorts funded by BFI, BFI Network, Creative England, Female Filmmaker Force, Alter, The Guardian and Creative Europe working both on my own and more recently, collaborating with other producers.
-She has a slate of short and feature projects she is developing, including folk horror MAGPIE which was one of the 2018 iFeatures projects.
-Feature Documentary in Production
+With a background as Head of Development at BAFTA-winning production company The Producers, Rebecca Wolff went freelance as a producer in 2012 receiving BFI funding for her first short, soon after the birth of her son.
+In 2015 she formed Grasp The Nettle Films with writer/director Dean Puckett, the company is based in Devon and London and was named one of Creative England’s CE50 companies 2019.
+She has produced a number of shorts funded by BFI, BFI Network, Creative England, Female Film Force/Bumble, Alter, The Guardian and Creative Europe.
+She was selected to be part of the Edinburgh Talent Lab 2019 and Les Arcs co-production village 2018.
+She has a slate of short and feature projects she is developing, including folk horror MAGPIE with Dean Puckett as writer/director, which was selected as one of the 2018 iFeatures projects and is now in active late stage development.